-To buy a house you first need to save for a deposit but there is more to this!
-These 7-step guide could take you on the right path and make your planning more manageable.
+To buy a house you first need to save for a deposit, but there is more to this to consider!

 1. Work out your deposit target

 The first step towards getting your own home is saving for the deposit.
 Having a good habit of saving and budgeting is the best way to get going.
 But it can be hard knowing exactly how big your deposit should be.

 Take a look at the area you hope to buy in, recent sales prices and the average percentage price increase year on year.
 That will give you a good idea of what you need to aim for.
 The minimum deposit to take out a Pepper Money home loan is 5 per cent of the total purchase price of the property.
 This amount will vary depending on how much you’re borrowing and the type of loan you are applying for.

 Have a look at this online saving calculator from MoneySmart to see what you need to save each month over different timeframes to work out how long it will take you to reach your goal.

 Tip: It is always a good idea to set aside a 20 per cent deposit not only to ensure that you have enough money to cover the additional fees and charges associated with your loan, but also to avoid paying a risk fee.
 Learn more about deposits for buying a property here.